Table of Contents

 run;

-• Cumulative Percent: The cumulative percentage of total observations that have been accounted for up to and including the current row.
+- Cumulative Percent: Similar to the cumulative frequency, this is the running total of the percentages.
+It indicates the percentage of the total observations that fall up to and including the current row’s category.

 proc freq data=sashelp.BirthWgt order=freq;